Options as Silver Bullets: Valuation of Term Loans, Inventory Management, Emissions Trading and Insurance Risk Mitigation using Option Theory: Conclusion

 \section{Conclusion}

 \end{doublespace}

-\begin{doublespace} The paper presents a theoretical foundation supplemented with empirical results for a largely unexplored financial business.
+\begin{doublespace} The paper presents a theoretical foundation supplemented with numerical results for a largely unexplored financial business.
 We have developed models to price long term loans in the securities lending business.
-These longer horizon deals can be viewed as contracts with optionality embedded in them and can be priced using established methods from derivatives theory.
+These longer horizon deals can be viewed as contracts with options embedded in them and can be priced using established methods from derivatives theory.
 We have derived the payoff functions for many structures that can act as term loans.
-We have provided numerous references to further explore techniques for solving these and derived the closed form solutions where such a formulation exists and in situations where approximations and numerical solutions would be required, we have provided those.
-The results from the simulation confirm the complexity inherent in the system, but point out that the techniques we have used can be a practical tool for the participants to maximize their profits. \end{doublespace}
+We have provided numerous references to further explore techniques for solving these and derived the closed form solutions where such a formulation exists and in situations where approximations and numerical solutions would be required we have provided those.
+The results from the simulation confirm the complexity inherent in the system, but point out that the techniques we have used can be a practical tool for the participants (financial intermediaries and investment firms) to maximize their profits and to improve the efficiency of the asset management process.

-This methodology could be used to calculate the profit and loss for inventory management, assuming that the demand process is like the availability and a payoff or cost occurs every time a barrier is breached.
+This methodology could also be used to calculate the profit and loss for inventory management, assuming that the demand process is like the availability and a payoff or cost occurs every time a barrier is breached.
 Similarly it could be potentially useful for dealing with many forms of uncertainty related to other financial instruments and even non-financial commodities.

-\begin{doublespace} While ambitions to produce a normative work on long term loan valuations would be commendable, the present state of affairs in social science modeling would perhaps mean that our efforts would fall far short of a satisfactory solution.
-Though our work considers many elements of a securities lending system at face value, it cannot be termed positive, and if it ends up producing useful finance (McGoun 2003), its purpose is well served. \end{doublespace}
+This has significant implications for businesses of all sizes and can become an important risk management tool in scenarios where there are major risks to the supplier or distribution channels, such as for multinational firms.